-Need for analysis and use of assessment data to facilitate program evaluation and improvement for Student Support Services are Counseling, Admissions and Records, and Disability Support Services.
+Need for analysis and use of assessment data to facilitate program evaluation and improvement.

+In Fall of 2021, NOCE launched the Program Review and Planning process as a mechanism to evaluate all aspects of the institution's functions including academic, student support services, and administrative.
+Each unit is required to complete program review every four years and to use qualitative and quantitative data to set planning and operational priorities.
+Program review units for Student Support Services are Counseling, Admissions and Records, and Disability Support Services.
 Data points connected to Key Performance Indicators (KPI) for student service units include access, participation, awareness of services, and satisfaction.
-The Program Review and Planning was renamed the Departmental Review and Planning in the fall of 2022 to eliminate confusion between curricular review and institutional planning and resource allocation.
+The Program Review and Planning process itself will be subject to annual review and continuous improvement.
+The Program Review and Planning was renamed the Departmental Review and Planning in Fall 2022 to eliminate confusion between curricular review and institutional planning and resource allocation.
 This review process will be referred to as Departmental Review and Planning further in this report.